CITI-KnowledgeManagementSystem/llm-rag-citi/test.md

-Hello!
-How can I assist you today?
-If you have any questions, feel free to ask, and I'll do my best to help you.
+Hello Alex Fergucci, how can I help you today?
+If you have a question or need assistance, please feel free to ask.